 The WHO and national health authorities everywhere have also made strides toward ending the threat of other contagious diseases, many of which often spread fast among children.

 Measles, mumps, and rubella (MMR) are three of the most contagious diseases among humans and are capable of causing epidemics if left unchecked.

 While it is unclear when, exactly, the measles virus started spreading, researchers believe that it has been around for hundreds of years, causing hundreds of thousands of infections and thousands of deaths, up until the 20th century.

-The first vaccine for measles was only introduced in 1963, and an improved version became available in 1968.
+The first vaccine for measles was only introduced in

 According to the European Centre for Disease Prevention and Control, thanks to the measles vaccine, the number of related deaths worldwide decreased by 73% between 2000 and 2018.
 The vaccine prevented an estimated 23 million deaths during this period.

 According to the Centers for Disease Control and Prevention (CDC), “Mumps was a frequent cause of outbreaks among military personnel in the prevaccine era, and [mumps] was one of the most common causes of aseptic meningitis and sensorineural deafness [deafness caused by damage to the auditory nerve] in childhood.”

 “Since the [two-dose MMR] vaccination program was introduced in 1989, U.S. mumps cases decreased more than 99%, with only a few hundred cases reported most years,” the CDC report.